wangkanai/Webmaster/README.md

 ### Directory Structure

-`src` - The code of this project lives here
+- `src` - The code of this project lives here
-* `Webmaster` is the main entry package to for installation and setup
-* `Webmaster.Core` is the core module that host the basic critical components for all other libary in this repo
-* `Webmaster.Routing` is the module for routing related features
-* `Webmaster.TagHelper` is the module for tag helper related features
-* `Webmaster.Razor` is the module for razor pages related features
+- `test` - The unit test of this project lives here

 ### Contributing